 - (1) Member of the Audit Committee. - (2) Member of the Governance and Nominating Committee - (3) Member of the Human Resources and Compensation Committee - (4) Member of the Environmental and Safety Committee - (5) N. Murray Edwards and Larry G. Moeller were each directors of Imperial Metals Corporation, a corporation engaged in mining, oil and gas exploration in the year prior to that corporation implementing a plan of arrangement under the Company Act (British Columbia) and under the Companies' Creditors Arrangement Act (Canada) in 2003 which resulted in the separation of its two businesses.
-The reorganization resulted in the creation of two public corporations, Imperial Metals Corporation and IEI Energy Inc. (now Rider Resources Ltd.) both of which trade on the Toronto Stock Exchange.
+The reorganization resulted in the creation of two public corporations, Imperial Metals Corporation and IEI Energy Inc. (now Rider Resources Ltd. which has lately completed a plan of arrangement with NuVista Energy Ltd.) both of which trade on the Toronto Stock Exchange.
 Mr. Moeller is currently a director of Imperial Metals Corporation. - (6) William G. Davis was a director of Dylex Limited during the period 1995 to May 16, 2001 when he resigned as a result of a change of control transaction.
 Subsequently Dylex Limited was adjudged bankrupt in September 2001 with an effective date of mid-June 2001.
 The Trustee in Bankruptcy of Dylex Limited commenced proceedings against the former directors, officers, and legal counsel of Dylex Limited in connection with the change of control transaction.
-The claim was defended and the matter was settled in January 2006 without admission of liability.

-- (7) Mr. Dimma was a director of American Eco Corporation from 1997 until the year 2000.
+The claim was defended and the matter was settled in January 2006 without admission of liability. - (7) Mr. Dimma was a director of American Eco Corporation from 1997 until the year 2000.
 In the year 2000, American Eco went into Chapter 11 of the United States Bankruptcy Code ("Chapter 11") and obtained recognition of the Chapter 11 filing under the Companies' Creditors Arrangement Act in Canada.
-Subsequently American Eco moved to Chapter 7 of the United States Bankruptcy Code and into insolvency. - (8) Mr. Young is a director of Heating Oil Partners Income Fund (the "Fund").
-On September 26, 2005 Heating Oil Partners, L.P. (the "Company") filed a voluntary petition for reorganization under Chapter 11 and obtained recognition of the Chapter 11 proceedings in Canada under the Companies' Creditors Arrangement Act.
-Both the U.S. and Canadian filings include Heating Oil Partners, G.P.
-Inc., the Company's general partner, and HOP Holdings, Inc., a wholly owned subsidiary of the Fund.
-The Fund is not directly a party to any of these filings. - (9) Richard A. Neill served as President and Chief Executive Officer of Magellan Aerospace Corporation from November 7, 2002 to December 31, 2006.
-Effective January 1, 2007, Mr. Neill was appointed Vice-Chairman of the Board of Directors.
+Subsequently American Eco moved to Chapter 7 of the United States Bankruptcy Code and into insolvency.
+A lawsuit by bondholders against all officers and directors was settled in the amount of the liability insurance outstanding for directors and officers.
+The lawsuit was launched in 2004 and settled in 2006. - (8) Richard A. Neill served as President and Chief Executive Officer of Magellan from November 7, 2002 to December 31, 2006.
+Effective January 1, 2007, Mr. Neill was appointed Vice-Chairman of the Board of Directors. - (9) Effective January 28, 2008, Mr. Butyniec was appointed President and Chief Executive Officer of the Corporation.
+Prior thereto Mr. Butyniec was President and Chief Operating Officer from January 1, 2007.
+Prior thereto Mr. Butyniec was Executive Vice-President and Chief Operating Officer, North America from March 10, 2005 and Executive Vice-President and Chief Operating Officer, Canadian Operations from May 14, 2003.
+For the prior 5 years he was Vice-President and General Manager of Magellan's subsidiary, Bristol Aerospace Limited.